omerien2/twitch-plays-undertale/README.md

 [More documentation in the central wiki.](https://gitlab.com/controlmypc/docs/-/wikis/documentation/Script)

 (This is a fork of https://gitlab.com/cmpcsg/TwitchPlays.
-The history of the repo is still here.)
+The history of the repo is still here, although every profile link has been replaced by the github URL.)
 (This is basically their stuff but with some commands deleted.)

 # TwitchPlays